It’s Time to Honor the Past and Face the Future

 - Eric Rhoads, Founder/Publisher of Fine Art Connoisseur

 A Special Pre-Convention Workshop for Fine-Tuning In-Depth Skills

-FACE will offer three optional pre-convention workshops that will allow you to go in-depth with top artists.
+FACE will offer two optional pre-convention workshops that will allow you to go in-depth with top artists.

 Planting a Flag in the Middle of the Modern World